 Since the first day after the typhoon, the German Red Cross (GRC) has supported the affected people.
 During the emergency phase, the first goals were the provision of relief items, water and food.
 Financial support, so-called Cash Grants were given by the German Red Cross.
 This way, affected people can decide for themselves which goods they want to buy to cover their most urgent needs.

-Three years after the devastating super typhoon, the German Red Cross has already completed two of five of the rehabilitation projects.
-Thus the livelihoods of the affected population have been restored and protected in the long term.
-Both the already completed and the ongoing measures in the provinces of Leyte, Cebu, Capiz and Antique aim to strengthen the resilience of local communities.
-The purpose of these measures are that people can recover quickly from the burdens of the cyclone and will be able to manage future catastrophes much better.
-In this regard the German Red Cross links the areas shelter (expandable lumber houses adapted to local architecture), livelihood, water supply, sanitation, reconstruction of infrastructure and catastrophe precautions.
-With support of the Department of Foreign Affairs of Germany the German Red Cross can in cooperation with the Philippine Red Cross continue to implement its measures of catastrophe precautions, such as the improvement of early warning models, in the affected region.
-By this means the German Red Cross and its partners have already been able to help many people in the affected provinces.
-The efforts and measures have been individually adapted to the needs of the people.
+Five years after the devastating super typhoon, the German Red Cross has completed its rehabilitation projects.
+Both the homes and the livelihoods of a substantional portion the affected population have been restored.
+The measures in the provinces of Leyte, Cebu, Capiz and Antique aim to strengthen the resilience of local communities.
+The aim of these measures was to aid people to recover quickly from the effects of the cyclone and also be able to better manage future catastrophes.
+The German Red Cross combined shelter (expandable lumber houses adapted to local architecture), livelihood, water supply, sanitation, reconstruction of infrastructure and catastrophe precautions.
+With support of the German Department of Foreign Affairs the German Red Cross in cooperation with the Philippine Red Cross continues to implement measures of disaster prevention, such as the improvement of early warning models, in the affected region.
+Thus the German Red Cross and its partners have already been able to help many people in the affected provinces.
+Additionally, the measures have been individually adapted to the needs of the people.